 Swinden, Thomas

 Hull Pals Memorial Post.
 PRIVATE THOMAS SWINDEN 11/612.
-Born in July 1886, Thomas was the youngest of three sons to Robert and Jane Swinden of 2 James Place, Cleveland Street, Hull.
+Born in July 1886, Thomas was the youngest of three sons to Robert and Jane Swinden, of 2, James Place, Cleveland Street, Hull (war Pension address).
 A Coal Filler by trade, he had actually being rejected for military service some years before on the grounds of “bad teeth”, yet he queued outside Hull City Hall on Tuesday 8th September 1914 to join the fledgling 11th Battalion East Yorkshire Regiment, ‘The Tradesmen’, 2nd Hull Pals.
 A veteran of Egypt and the Somme, he was taken prisoner on 3rd May 1917 during the attack on Oppy Wood.
 A party of men had fought through the German front line and got as far as Oppy village before they were cut off and surrounded.
 Perhaps Thomas was one of these men.
 The War Office was informed by their German counterparts that he “Died at Mersburg in the Prisoner’s Hospital on the eighth August, nineteen hundred and seventeen, at 11.15am.”
 Thomas is buried at Berlin South Western Cemetery; he was 31 years old.

 The attack on Oppy Wood, part of the Battle of Arras, was a significant battle for the East Yorkshire Regiment and particularly for the city of Hull.
 All four Hull Pals battalions were involved on 3 May and all suffered heavy casualties, with 40% of those present killed or injured.
 2nd Lieutenant Jack Harrison, a local teacher and rugby player with Hull FC, won a posthumous Victoria Cross for his bravery in rushing a machine gun position to protect his platoon.
 His body was never found.